Ascent of Mont Ventoux on 2008-04-04

 |Ascent Type:||Successful Summit Attained|

 Ascent Trip ReportAfter watching the weather forecasts for a week waiting for the mistral to diminish we drove up from our base in L'Isle-sur-la-Sorgue and parked at Chalet Reynard, half-way up the road from the south, at which point the road was closed by a seasonal gate.
-We then hiked up the road to the top partly on tarmac and partly on snow in beautifully clear and sunny but still very windy conditions.
+We then walked up the road to the top partly on tarmac and partly on snow in beautifully clear and sunny but still very windy conditions.
 The road from the north was completely snowbound.

 The summit area of Mont Ventoux.
 Highest mountain in Vaucluse and famous ascent on the Tour de France (2008-04-04).
 Photo by Peter Stone.